bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Box plot data](./pics_11_data_visualization/fig12.png)
 *<sub>Figure 12: Data about life span in different animal species.</sub>*

-And compare the maximum life span between different classes.
+And compare the maximum life span between different orders in mammals.

+First we filter our data for mammals.
+For the categories, we will use order (such as afrosoricida that is an order of placental mammals.
+Members of this order are called afrosoricids, and include golden moles, otter shrews, and tenrecs).

 The questions that can be asked are:
 - What is the median value per category?